sougata-github/devops-crash-course/readme.md

 | **Step 2:** `uses: actions/setup-node@v3` with `node-version: 20` | Installs and configures Node.js (version 20) on the runner.                     |
 | **Step 3:** `run: npm install`                                    | Installs project dependencies from `package.json`.                              |
 | **Step 4:** `run: npm test`                                       | Executes your project’s test suite.                                             |

+## Version Control (Git)

+Git is a distributed version control system.
+The version control part helps you track and manage code changes over time.
+Distributed means every developer's computer has a complete copy of the codebase, including the entire history of changes and information about who changed what and when.
+It eases our worflow.

+A repo is where git tracks everything in your project.

+Github is a cloud platform that allows you to store your repositories online and collaborate with others.

+                                           |